A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 \subsection{Redshift distribution}

 As we have discussed, our sample's redshift distribution is largely spectroscopically complete, especially at higher fluxes.
-Since all of the DSFGs have robust counterparts and our survey is flux-complete down to $\falma = 2.25$~mJy, we are able to map the redshift distribution of DSFGs down to nearly the confusion limit for a single-dish 15-m telescope at 850~$\mu$m \citep[e.g.,][]{cowie17}.
+Since all of the DSFGs have robust counterparts and our survey is nearly flux-complete at $\falma \geq 2.25$~mJy, we are able to map the redshift distribution of DSFGs down to nearly the confusion limit for a single-dish 15-m telescope at 850~$\mu$m \citep[e.g.,][]{cowie17}.

-We construct the redshift distribution of our sample using photo-zs for the 23 DSFGs that do not have spec-zs.
-For these, we adopt as the best available redshift the 3D-HST grism-z from \citetalias{momcheva16}, if available (8 sources), followed by the ZFOURGE photo-z from \citetalias{straatman16}, if it has quality flag $Q<3$ (high quality; 11 sources), and, finally, the JADES photo-z from \citetalias{eisenstein26} (4 sources).
-This ordering is based on the relative bias and scatter of each catalog (see Section~\ref{sec:photz_comp}).
+We construct the redshift distribution of our sample using photo-zs for the 21 DSFGs that do not have spec-zs. {For these, we adopt as the best available redshift the ZFOURGE photo-z from \citetalias{straatman16}, if it has quality flag $Q<3$ and if the source has $K_s \leq 23$~mag (11 sources).
+For sources without a high-quality ZFOURGE photo-z or with $K_s > 23$~mag, we instead adopt our {\tt MAGPHYS} photo-z (10 sources).
+This ordering is based on the relative performance of the methods on the subsets tested in Section~\ref{sec:photz_comp}.}

 In Figure~\ref{fig:Ks_f444_z}, we plot the $K_s$ (top) and F444W (bottom) magnitudes versus the best redshift estimates.
 This figure confirms that there is a correlation between the NIR brightness and redshift, as shown previously for DSFGs (e.g., \citealt{danielson17}; \citetalias{cowie18}; \citealt{dudzeviciute20, mckay25}).
-The relation is reasonably tight, with a $\pm$1~mag spread at a given redshift for F444W and a slightly larger dispersion for $K_s$.
+The relation is reasonably tight, with a $\pm$1~mag spread at a given redshift for F444W and a slightly larger dispersion for $K_s$, considering the spec-zs alone.

 For comparison, we plot the expected track for our sample's mean {\tt MAGPHYS} SED with fixed luminosity normalized to our median F444W magnitude and redshift.
-This track agrees well with the observed fluxes from $1\lesssim z \lesssim 4$, indicating that the evolution of the NIR flux with redshift can largely be accounted for by $K$-correction and distance effects, with the scatter at a given redshift reflecting the intrinsic spread in stellar mass and dust content for DSFGs.
+This track agrees fairly well with the observed fluxes from $1\lesssim z \lesssim 4$, suggesting that the evolution of the NIR flux with redshift can largely be accounted for by $K$-correction and distance effects, with the scatter reflecting the intrinsic spread in stellar mass and dust content for DSFGs. {However, there is a slight skew between the expected track and the observed spec-zs for both $K_s$ and F444W, with low-redshift sources brighter and high-redshift sources fainter than expected, on average.
+Without a larger spec-z sample, we cannot draw strong conclusions, but it appears that there is some evolution in the NIR SED that is not captured in the {\tt MAGPHYS} assumptions, possibly driven by a change in the average stellar mass and/or dust content with redshift.}